netscaler/netscaler-k8s-ingress-controller/gslb/README.md

 This diagram shows a sample topology with two data centers and each data center contains multiple Kubernetes clusters.
 For data center 1, Netscaler CPX is deployed as the Ingress load balancer in each Kubernetes cluster.
 For data center 2, HAProxy is deployed as the load balancer in each Kubernetes cluster.
 Citrix NetScaler GSLB controller for applications deployed in distributed Kubernetes clusters for Kubernetes load balances across the ingresses.

-**Note:** Any ingress solution, including third party solutions such as Istio ingress gateway as well as the Citrix ingress controller with Netscaler MPX, VPX, or BLX is supported.
+**Note:** Any ingress solution, including third party solutions such as Istio ingress gateway as well as the Netscaler ingress controller with Netscaler MPX, VPX, or BLX is supported.
 This topology is just a sample deployment.

 A Citrix global server load balancing (GSLB) device is configured for each data center.
 In each Netscaler which acts as a global load balancer, one site is configured as a local site representing the local data center.
 The other sites are configured as remote sites for each remote data center.
-The Netscaler (MPX or VPX) used as the GSLB can be also used as the Ingress appliance with the Citrix ingress controller.
+The Netscaler (MPX or VPX) used as the GSLB can be also used as the Ingress appliance with the Netscaler ingress controller.

 The global server load balancing (GSLB) configuration synchronization option of the Netscaler is used to synchronize the configuration across the sites.
 The Netscaler appliance from which you use the synchronization is referred as the master node and the site where the configuration is copied as the subordinate site.